Category Archives: video

 I was the first kid on my block to get a skateboard.
 An older kid that lived across the street gave it to me.
 I think I was around 9.
 I didn’t know if he thought I was cool and different-hence deserving of something cool that he no longer needed.
 Or maybe he felt bad for me because I was a pudgy little runt that also had the misfortune of having to wear an eye patch-hence deserving of something cool that he could mentally write off as a good deed (he was kind of a delinquent).

-Skateboarding was different.
+But skateboarding was different.
 And it was a good reason to force my parents to buy me high top Converse All-Stars.
 You couldn’t have a skateboard without a pair of high top Converse All-Stars.
 Not in the late 80s anyway.

 The board was called “Bone Crusher” and it was bright purple.
 It had a purple tail bone and black rails.
 And it was huge in comparison to today’s standards.
 But I loved it.